‘Community News’ Archives

 Diny Pickert wanted me to remind you that the Larimer County mail in ballot for Berthoud requires $.61 postage.
 Make sure your vote gets counted.
 Put on proper postage.
 If local issues required a longer ballot the price might be more.

 DENVER, Colo. – The Colorado Division of Wildlife is seeking information on the poaching of a magnificent bull elk in downtown Estes Park on or around October 15.
 Investigation by the DOW showed that the mature bull, which had maintained a high profile in Estes Park during the rut, was struck by an arrow in the spine near its hind quarters.
 The badly injured bull made its way to the Stanley Hotel property where it was observed to be unable to walk or eat.
-Police officers assisted ...
+Police officers assisted in putting ...
 Full Story

 It came as a complete surprise for Berthoud resident Denise Schump when she was called to the stage at Lucile Erwin Middle School at a special assembly on Tuesday.
 She had been nominated for special recognition by Blake Martin, a student in her eighth grade class.
 Blake had written a letter to the TRI 102.5 radio station, which, in partnership with K99 radio in Windsor, honors a teacher each Tuesday of the school year.
-Shump was chosen as this Tuesday’s (October 26) teacher of ...
+Shump was chosen as this Tuesday’s (October 26) teacher of the ...
 Full Story

 Commissioner Tom Donnelly will meet with citizens in Berthoud on Wednesday, October 27 at 8:30 a.m. at the Light House Cafe @ the Grace Place, 250 Mountain Avenue.
 This Citizen Meeting is a great way to meet with Commissioner Donnelly in an informal atmosphere to discuss issues important to you!
 Special Guest will be Major Bill Nelson of the Larimer County Sheriff's Department.
 Commissioner Gaiter and Budget Director Bob Keister are this month's guests.